Thursday May 11, 2017

 CBD Derived Hemp to Help Heal the Nation

-Both cannabis and hemp plants contain the chemical compound Cannabiadiol or CBD, but it can be found in higher concentrations in the hemp plant.
+Both cannabis and hemp plants contain the chemical compound Cannabidiol or CBD, but it can be found in higher concentrations in the hemp plant.
 CBD is of particular interest among the medical community because of its wide range of medical applications minus any psychotropic effects.
 This is especially beneficial for pediatric or elderly patients, or anyone prone to medication sensitivity.

 CBD is so versatile, in fact, that is can help curb America’s dependence on pharmaceutical drugs.
 From treating pediatric epilepsy to calming anxiety and even mediating the overconsumption of THC, CBD can help Americans live healthy, happy lives free from the grips of addiction.